Mardi Gras Indians: Spirituality

 Louisiana Voodoo beliefs and rituals are intertwined with Black Mardi Gras masking traditions.

 The Code Noir in French colonies banned all non-Catholic religions and required enslaved and free people to convert to Catholicism.
 Curator and author Paulette Richards suggests that masquerade performances in the Black Atlantic during and after slavery, in which African and Christian religious traditions were combined, were a way for African peoples in the Americas to continue honoring their ancestral spirits after colonial officials had banned Black people from practicing African religions.
 Many maskers describe masking as aiming "to enter the spirit world of possession".
 During jazz funerals, spirits control the bodies of the dancers so the spirit of the deceased can transition peacefully.
 During Mardi Gras, the masks symbolize spirituality and freedom.

 Mardi Gras Indians often form second lines for jazz funerals in Black neighborhoods, marching behind the coffin and mourners.
 The music is typically somber when they head to church, but becomes celebratory when leaving the church.
 These funerals feature African customs such as intense drumming, dancing, and call-and-response.
 Similar funeral processions are seen in West African, Afro-Caribbean, and Afro-Brazilian communities.
 Mardi Gras Indians also perform healing rituals during their street performances to unite and heal communities.

 Before a Mardi Gras Indian observance begins a prayer or chant is said in Louisiana Creole.
-The song Madi cu defio, en dans day is sung; it is a corruption of a Louisiana Voodoo Creole song, M'alle couri dans deser, associated with the Afro-Caribbean dance called Calinda.
+The song Madi cu defio, en dans day is sung; it is a corruption of a Louisiana Voodoo Creole song, M'alle couri dans deser, that song is also associated with the Afro-Caribbean dance called Calinda.
 Calinda (or Kalinda) developed in the Caribbean, and was brought to New Orleans by enslaved people from San Domingo and the Antilles.
-In New Orleans, Calinda became "the dance of Congo Square", and was integrated into Mardi Gras Indian traditions.
+In New Orleans, Calinda became "the dance of Congo Square", a place known for its Mardi Gras Indian traditions.